SanielX/Microscenes/README.md

 Minimum tested unity version: 2020.2.5f1

-**None of example nodes are presented in this package, except Empty Action node.
-Those rely on internal codebase and can not be easily ported.
-You will have to make your own node library.
+**Icons shown in examples are not available in this package.
+You can find example nodes in `Runtime/Example Nodes` directory.
 The API will change in the future, no backwards compatability is guaranteed.**

 ![](Git/Example.png)

-Microscene system uses 2 types of nodes:
+Microscene system is designed for linear games and has 2 types of nodes, based on the next observation:
-* Actions
-* Preconditions
+- Game waits for player to do something, hence Precondition nodes
+- Game responds to completed condition with an action (playing animation, etc)

-The main difference is how they are executed, which is explained in the next picture.
+Thus, a node can be either an action or a precondition.
+Main difference is how they are executed, which is explained in the next picture.

 ![](Git/Rules.png)
 ![](Git/Mixing.png)

+Node can also support being both action and precondition.
+Such nodes are called "hybdrid" nodes.

 ## Creating graph
 Just add Microscene component to any GameObject and open graph using corresposing button.
 You can also open editor window from `Window/Microscene Graph Editor` menu.
 This window will automatically find Microscene component in your selection and regenerate graph.
 You can lock the window if you don't want selection change to change graph.